From the Diary of a Kitchen Goddess: Magical Miniature Fruit Tarts

 Children Young and Old at Play

-Lily was the first child to arrive, and Esperanza greeted her warmly at the front door.
+Lily was the first child to arrive at 11 a.m., and Esperanza greeted her with hugs at the front door.
 It only took 15 minutes for her to walk the five blocks from her house to my cottage.
 She brought a beeswax candle made by her mother, and a jar of honey.
 I thanked her as I poured a tall glass of iced sun tea for her to sip as she worked.

 Esperanza guided Lily to a table on the back patio, where she had paper soaking in a tub and had formed some round lanterns.
 There were paints and brushes by the lanterns, and smocks on the edge of a bench.
 Lily put on a smock, picked up a brush, and began painting the paper màché lantern blue.